TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-multi-data-centre/setup-controller-data-centre.md

 curl -H "x-tyk-authorization: <secured-endpoint-secret>" http://my-mdcb-host:8181/config
 ```

-Alternatively, you can query MDCB config at `/env` to return config in the form of environment variables settings
+Alternatively, you can issue a request to the `/env` endpoint to return your MDCB config in the form of environment variables settings:

 ```bash
 curl -H "x-tyk-authorization: <secured-endpoint-secret>" http://my-mdcb-host:8181/env